Project Peach

 • use a soft toothbrush to clean your teeth

-• avoid having sugary, or very hot or cold, foods and drinks
+• avoid having food or drink that is very hot or cold

 Treatment for a dental abscess